j4mesanthony/next-to-go/README.md

 # Next To Go

 Next To Go is a modern web application built with Vue 3 and Vite, designed to display and filter upcoming racing events.
-It features a clean UI, fast performance, and a modular codebase for easy maintenance and extension.

 ## Features

 -   **Live Next To Go Races:** View a list of upcoming races with real-time updates.
--   **Category Filtering:** Filter races by racing categories (e.g., thoroughbred, harness, greyhound).
+-   **Category Filtering:** Filter races by racing categories (e.g., horse, greyhound, harness).
--   **Responsive UI:** Built with Tailwind CSS for a mobile-friendly experience.
--   **Modular Architecture:** Organized with Vue components, composables, and feature-based folders.

 ## Project Structure